- Home

 Likely

-In career as news reporter, individuals work under frequent time pressure.
+In a career as a news reporter, individuals work under frequent time pressure.
 Reporters who work for broadcasting media are required to cover stories as early as possible and update the desk on any development in the news story.
 Reporters stay under pressure to break the news story first on their channels.

 Overtime Details